 Walcha is a picturesque town on the beautiful New England Tablelands known for its historic buildings and cosy restaurants and cafes.

-Walcha is located in the Hunter, New England, Central Coast Primary Health Network (HNECCPHN).
-This fact sheet provides an overview of the community profile for the HNECCPHN.
+Walcha is located within the Hunter New England and Central Coast Primary Health Network, this Health Planning Compass provides an overview of community health for the region.